absinthe0223/guide/Employment-Policies/supplemental-policies-for-remote-employees-and-contractors.md

 It's expected that we will remove any wire transfer fees from the amount we pay you.
 This is to your benefit, as there is a fee of up to 10% we are paying UpWork.
 The wire transfer fee will likely be less than this.

-Understand that we will require to a modification to our schedule \(we won't pay you weekly\), to confirm with the payment schedules of other payments.
+Understand that we will require a modification to our schedule (we won't pay you weekly), to confirm with the payment schedules of other payments.
 This can be either bi-monthly (with 2x the wire fees), or monthly.
 Your choice.

 It is at the company's discretion when any of these changes to your billing relationship happen.